 - You’ll be more memorable and be the ‘go to’ person when someone needs an expert in your field.

-I’ll give you a clue, personal image is a big part of it.
-If you want to discuss further, contact Joanna.
+I’ll give you a clue, personal brand and image are a big part of it.
+To read more about personal brand, click here.
+If you want to discuss further, contact Joanna to book a no obligation 30 minute Career Booster session.